vtexdocs/dev-portal-content/docs/guides/Getting-Started/authentication/expiring-a-shoppers-password.md

 hidden: false
 createdAt: "2023-05-24T22:18:24.684Z"
 updatedAt: "2023-05-24T22:18:24.684Z"
+seeAlso:
+ - "user-authentication-and-login"
 ---

 You can use the VTEX ID API to expire a shopper's password.
 This means they will not be able to login until they create a new password on your website.
-In this article you can learn how to do this.

 To maximize security and improve the shopper experience, we recommend that you follow the steps below to expire a shopper's password: